 Kenya is a popular destination situated in Eastern Africa bordered by Ethiopia to the north, Somalia to the north-east, Tanzania to the south, Uganda to the west & Sudan to the north-west.
 Expect exotic wildlife and incredible travel destinations which will leave you with memories to last a lifetime.
 Get inspired to visit Kenya today.

-Find travel inspiration for the best things to do if you would like to go travelling, backpacking or take a gap year in Kenya.
+Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in Kenya.

 Get information, tips, itineraries and inspiration for visiting Kenya.

 There are so many reasons why you should consider booking a break to Kenya including:

 Kenya enjoys a warm climate especially on the coast, sunshine is nearly all year round and there is no best time to visit.

 Most nationalities can gain a tourist visa on arrival.
 Most international flights arrive into Nairobi which is a bustling city full of activity and noise, this is a good base with good transport links to the rest of the country.
 You will be granted a 90 day tourist visa on arrival, you will also need to pay a one off fee and have a valid passport to enter the country.
 Sometimes you might be asked to show a return ticket.